 There are a couple of different ways to uninstall Pro Tools.
 One is manual and involves tracking down the files and folders associated with Pro Tools on your Mac and dragging them to the Trash.
 As you can imagine, that takes quite a bit of time and effort.

 The other way is much easier.
 You use a dedicated uninstaller to do the hard work for you and uninstall Pro Tools with a couple of clicks.
-We recommend CleanMyMac X — its Uninstaller module can quickly identify and remove all the files associated with an application.
-It also identifies leftover files from applications that are no longer on your Mac so that even if you didn’t completely uninstall an app previously and just dragged the app from your Applications folder to the Trash, you can get rid of the files it left behind now.
+We recommend CleanMyMac — its Applications feature can quickly identify and remove all the files associated with an application.
+It also identifies leftover files from apps that are no longer on your Mac so that even if you didn’t completely uninstall an app previously and just left it to the Trash, you can get rid of the files it left behind.

 How to uninstall Pro Tools manually